Author

 Before we tackle the points above, let’s look at the power of A/B testing…

-Whether paid, free, or open-source, A/B testing software allows you to systematize experimentation with immediate results and analytics at your fingertips.
+Whether paid, free, or open-source, A/B testing software allows you to systematize experimentation with immediate results and analytics.

 Increased conversions mean a boost in your bottom line.
 Experimentation software easily tracks and measures changes.
 For data-driven enterprises that depend on websites to woo their customers into taking action, A/B testing is a must.